-The Hugo Davise Fund for Contemporary Music provides funding to the UCLA Music Library to support contemporary music in a wide variety of ways including, but not limited to:
+The Hugo Davise Fund for Contemporary Music is administered by the UCLA Music Library to support contemporary music in a wide variety of ways including, but not limited to:

 - the purchase of material for the UCLA Music Library: scores, books, recordings, media, and online resources